microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ---

-# Lab 3 : Monitor your Azure Functions

-TODO: Monitor your Azure Functions using the Azure Portal.
-Discover the metrics and why not simulate a failure to see how the logs are displayed.

----

-# Lab 4 : Secure your Azure Functions with Managed Identity
+# Lab 3 : Secure your Azure Functions with Managed Identity

 TODO: Update the Azure Function to use a Managed Identity to access the Azure Storage Account

 ---

-# Lab 5 : Retry - Reliability

-TODO: To define

----

-# Lab 6 : Process the audio file with an Azure Durable Function
+# Lab 4 : Process the audio file with an Azure Durable Function

 To process the audio file, extract the transcript and save it to Azure Cosmos DB, you will need to create a Durable Function.
 Durable Functions are an extension of Azure Functions that lets you write stateful functions in a serverless environment.
 The extension manages state, checkpoints, and restarts for you.